 American Potato Salad | Quick Salads with Video

 Growing up, I always came home to delicious food every day.
 My mom will always be the best cook to me..
 I admit during my teenage years, I was quite fussy with food..
 I had a lot of things that I didn’t appreciate as much as I do now.
 She always seemed to have time to fix me something that I liked.
 On the occasion that she would not be home when I came home, she would leave me something in the fridge.
 I would cleanup and hurry to find out what was in there for me.
 Cold Potato Salad was one of my favorites.
 I could have this just on its own or with some of her yummy chicken.
 This salad is a great side any day!
 Filling you up well till your next meal.

 Bbq Chicken Burger with Homemade Barbecue Sauce – is made absolutely from scratch.
 From the Patties – to the Sauce – to the Bun!
-Didn’t I do a good job with those burger buns ( Patting myself on my back 🙂 ).
+Look at those home made buns 🙂

 A chicken burger patty with a smoky edge to it.
-If you really really love the barbecue flavor, you can make the home made barbecue sauce along with it.
+If you really, really love the barbecue flavor, you can make the home made barbecue sauce along with it.
 Or else, these patties are great with just ketchup and mayo.
 The key as with all burgers is to never over cook the patties.
+That goes double when you’re dealing with chicken patties.
 They should be watched and removed from the grill/ pan as soon as they are done.
 And these chicken patties cook pretty quickly.

 Spaghetti Alla Puttanesca

 Spaghetti Alla Puttanesca is very quick pasta dish to prepare when you are desperate for time, but still want something a little tangy, salty and savory.
 The typical ingredients are tomatoes, anchovies, capers and olives.
 (Good to have these in the pantry).
 Although there are some variations.
 Some recipes omit the anchovies.
 Some add raisins or green peppers.